Beverly Hills Glam Wedding with Taylor Dayne Singing and a Drag Queen Officiating

 We asked our friend Ingenue, the illustrious L.A. nightclub hostess and emcee, to officiate, and we asked our nieces — one on each side of our families — to be our flower girls.
 In our wedding vows, we talked about how we met and fell in love.
 The only glitch in our day was when one of us — we won’t name names! — couldn’t tie his bow tie and freaked out.
 It was important for us to pamper our guests not only with excellent food, but with top-rate entertainment.
 So, we brought in 1980s Grammy-nominated singer-songwriter Taylor Dayne to perform (her hits include “Tell It To My Heart” and “Love Will Lead You Back”), and she definitely stole the show and gave everyone something to remember forever; I know she did that for us.”

-Kirsten Palladino is an award-winning editor and writer, as well as the author of the wedding planning book for LGBTQ couples, EQUALLY WED (Seal Press/Hachette Book Group, May 2017).
-She’s the co-founder and editorial director of equallywed.com, the world’s leading digital LGBTQ wedding magazine.
-She blogs about trauma recovery at foragedwellness.com.
-Palladino has been profiled on CNN and in The New York Times.
-Her work has appeared in Entrepreneur magazine, ARTNews magazine, Art & Antiques magazine, The Knot, Executive Traveler magazine, the Huffington Post, and more.
+Kirsten Ott Palladino (she/her) is an award-winning editor, writer, speaker and educator, as well as the author of the first gender-neutral wedding planning book for LGBTQ+ couples, EQUALLY WED: THE ULTIMATE GUIDE TO PLANNING YOUR LGBTQ+ WEDDING (Seal Press).
+She’s the co-founder and editorial director of Equally Wed, the world’s leading digital LGBTQ+ wedding magazine, as well as Equally Wed Pro, the LGBTQ+ inclusive certification course and educational platform.
+Palladino has been profiled on CNN, NPR and Forbes and in The New York Times.
+Her work has appeared in Washington Post, Entrepreneur magazine, ARTNews magazine, Art & Antiques magazine, The Knot, Executive Traveler magazine, the Huffington Post, and more.
 She was recognized as one of Glamour magazine's Hometown Heroes for 2015.
-Palladino has an open door communications policy on Twitter at @kirstenop and Facebook at fb.com/kirstenpalladino.